nsshommo/jaycuthrell.github.io/blog/index.md

 search_omit: true
 ---

 Hang loose... it's all coming back soon.
-Keep in mind these have been through a WordPress, OctoPress, GitHub Pages, and themes blender at this point so forgive any formatting issues.
+Keep in mind these have been through a WordPress, OctoPress, GitHub Pages, Revue (imported), and themes blender at this point so forgive any formatting issues.

 <ul class="post-list">
 {% for post in site.categories.blog %}